 And that’s all you really need to move forward in this journey.

-To make it a bit easy(ier)- I’ve compiled a list of tips, tricks and advice that I have learned over the past 10+ years (and wish I had known when I was just beginning).
+Below you’ll find a list of tips, tricks and advice that I have learned over the past 10+ years (and wish I had known when I was just beginning).

 Now for some tips…

 When starting out painting, learning how to use your brushes is the best thing you can.
 When you learn which type of brushes you need and how to use them properly they can become easy tools to help you achieve beautiful art.

 But unfortunately, brushes can often be intimidating for beginners and they often avoid learning about them.